Torn Plantar Plate Treatment 2026 | Podiatrist

 Torn Plantar Plate treatment | Balance Foot & Ankle, Michigan

 You are in the right place.
 Dr. Tom Biernacki, DPM, FACFAS — board-certified foot & ankle surgeon with 3,000+ surgeries — explains exactly what torn plantar plate means and what works.
-Call (810) 206-1402 for same-day appointment at Howell or Bloomfield Hills.
+Call (810) 206-1402 for same-day appointment at Howell or Bloomfield Township.

 Quick answer: Torn Plantar Plate is a common foot/ankle topic that affects many patients.
 The 2026 evidence-based approach combines proper diagnosis, conservative-first treatment, and escalation only when needed.
-We treat this regularly at our Howell and Bloomfield Hills practices.
+We treat this regularly at our Howell and Bloomfield Township practices.
 Call (810) 206-1402.

 Pain under the ball of the foot, specifically at the 2nd or 3rd toe joint, that worsens with push-off and improves with rest is the hallmark presentation of a plantar plate tear.
 It is one of the most underdiagnosed conditions in sports medicine and podiatry — commonly mistaken for Morton’s neuroma, metatarsalgia, or capsulitis for months or years before the correct diagnosis is made.
 In our clinic, patients often arrive after 6–18 months of failed injections and insole trials because the plantar plate was never imaged or directly examined.